 - Organizational Units – Active Directory does NOT require organizational units to have unique names.
 The only naming requirement for OUs is that they clearly indicate their purpose.
 There is, however, a default OU organization structure that is created for each new departmental OU.
 OU Admins are free to change, or even scrap, the default setup within their departmental OU if it does not meet their needs.
 Above the departmental OUs, the WOLFTECH domain has a rigid OU architecture.
 To learn more, see OU Architecture Overview and Detailed Architecture.

 - Infrastructure Servers – Infrastructure Servers or servers that support campus or domain wide services should use the following naming convention when naming servers.
-Exceptions may be made for servers that cannot follow the naming convention and must be approved by the AD Technical Committee/Working Group.
+Exceptions may be made for servers that cannot follow the naming convention and must be approved by the AD Service Team group.

 - WT-<service><role>-XYY, where X is datacenter & YY are succession numbers